Houston Photography Programs

 University of Houston

-Lectures and exhibits often feature guest artists for students to hear and see.
-Admittance in to these degree programs may be competitive, so applicants need to present their best portfolio work.
+At the University of Houston, lectures and exhibits often feature guest artists for students to hear and see.
+Admittance into the photography degree programs may be competitive, so applicants need to present their best portfolio work.

 Bachelor of Fine Arts in Photography and Digital Media